Pravi21/MicroSerial/docs/gui/rendering.md

 1. **Launch configuration** collects signals from environment variables, command-line flags, and persisted settings. `MICROSERIAL_FORCE_SOFTWARE=1`, the CLI `--force-software` flag, or the in-app toggle call `LaunchConfig::enable_force_software`, exporting `LIBGL_ALWAYS_SOFTWARE=1` and `WGPU_POWER_PREF=low_power` before any adapter probe runs.
 2. **`renderer::detect`** records the active compositor (Wayland or X11) and attempts to obtain a `wgpu` adapter while iterating through the fallback chain.
 Each step sets `WGPU_BACKEND`/`LIBGL_ALWAYS_SOFTWARE` as required before probing.
 3. **Runtime fallback**: if `eframe::run_native` still fails to build a surface with the chosen backend, the launcher advances to the next attempt in the chain without ever touching glutin.
+On non-Windows platforms the "software" step relies on Mesa's llvmpipe/Zink stack, so the launcher avoids requesting wgpu's explicit fallback adapter (which only exists on Windows and would prevent the Mesa adapters from being enumerated).

 ## Rationale